North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 1 Comment

 November is always a time to reflect on our blessings.
-It's not only the month of Thanksgiving in the United States, but the year is drawing to an end.
-For us, it's also our Wedding Anniversary.
+It's not only the month of Thanksgiving in the United States, but for us, it's also our Wedding Anniversary.
+I think it's a natural tendancy to look back as the year is drawing to an end.

-This year we celebrated our Silver Anniversary, twenty five years as a married couple.
+This year we celebrated our Silver Anniversary and twenty five years as a married couple.
 Our dreams have changed through the years but it's part of growing old together.

 Picture